joseph-crowley/wolfram-cli/problems/positivity-ir-multischeme/README.md

   stressed run, confirming that hard cutoffs introduce massive regulator corrections even though the renormalised bound should match the analytic baseline.
+- Both runs report `aggregate.intervalCompliance` with
+  `allSchemesWithinTolerance` and `baseWithinTolerance` equal to `true`, and the observed widths sit well below the configured tolerance envelope.

 ## Certified Envelope
 - Generate a primal-dual certificate for the multi-scheme envelope: